If you spend that RRSP refund then TFSA makes more sense

 Every year there are articles discussing the merits of contributing to the Tax Free Savings Account (TFSA) over the Registered Retirement Savings Plan (RRSP) or vice-versa.
 Most of the articles tout an RRSP is an excellent savings tool – no doubt.
 I have one myself and I contribute to it every month.
 I’ve been contributing to my RRSP since my mid-20s.

 Contributions to the RRSP are excellent because the contribution you make today lowers your taxable income – and you may get a tax refund because of it – pretty nice formula.
-The problem some Canadians might have in using the RRSP is what they do with the tax refund from the contribution.
+The problem some Canadians might have in using the RRSP is what they do with the tax-generated refund from the contribution.
 If you consider this tax refund a “gift”, that is, you are going to spend it all then you’re not really harnessing the power of the RRSP.
 Let’s dive deeper and revisit two key advantages of RRSPs:

 - The tax deduction, and

 - If you put $300 per month into the RRSP for the year, that’s a nice $3,600 contribution.

 - You’ll get a $1,440 refund (40% of $3,600).

 When your $1,440 cheque arrives, you decide to spend it on a trip to Cuba to escape our long, cold-winter.
 Sounds like fun…I’d love to do that too!
 When you do that however just know this $1,440 refund is effectively borrowed money – a long-term loan from the government they are going to come back for, in whole or in part (more on that in a bit).
 If you always spend your refund you are undermining the effectiveness of RRSPs because you are giving up your loan for tax-deferred growth.
 A refund associated with your RRSP contribution should not be considered a financial windfall but present value of a future tax payment you must make.